-Pallywood refers to the staging, distortion, exaggeration, or outright fabrication of events — partially or completely — in order to inflate, manipulate, or lie about a situation that occurred, or sometimes never occurred at all.
+Pallywood refers to the staging, distortion, exaggeration, or outright fabrication of events — partially or completely — in order to inflate, manipulate, or misrepresent a situation that occurred, or sometimes never occurred at all.

 The term primarily refers to propaganda produced by Hamas, other Palestinian factions, and individuals who follow or imitate these practices — whether for material gain, ideological reasons, or as part of a media culture that has developed in their environment, not always through individual fault.